Contact us 01889 597 283 | contact@oaktimberstructures.co.uk

 Roof Height

-You can change the roof height using this control.
+The greater the roof height, the steeper the gradient.
+Keep in mind, changing the roof dimensions affects the overall height of the garden room.
 Choose between 0.9m and 1.8m.
-The greater the roof height, the steeper the gradient.
-Remember, changing the roof dimensions affects the overall height of the garden room.
+For the Orangery design, this will only adjust the gable height in the centre frame.

 With battens and shingles installed, the underside is visible when inside the garden room.
-Boarding covers the underside of battens and shingles, creating a uniform aesthetic.
-If you want to board the roof, you can pick between larch, cedar and oak.
+Boarding conceals the underside of battens and shingles, creating a uniform aesthetic.
+If you’d like to add boarding, you can pick between British larch, British cedar and European oak.
 For no boarding, select ‘None’.

-Battens run at a right angle to rafters and create a fixing point for tiles or shingles.
-You can source your own by selecting 'None'.
-Or choose between softwood or oak battens.
-As a generalisation, if you're using boarding, as battens aren't visible, softwood works great.
-Yet, oak battens offer a premium aesthetic if you're leaving the battens exposed.
+Battens run at a right angle to rafters to create a fixing point for tiles.
+You can source your own by selecting 'No Roofing Battens'.
+Otherwise, choose between ‘Pressure Treated Softwood’ or ‘European Oak’ battens.

 Roofing

-To enhance the natural aesthetics of the garden room, you can include cedar tiles.
-Untreated cedar shingles will last approximately 20 years.
-You can extend the lifespan with treatment, contact us if you’d prefer us to treat your shingles.
+To enhance the natural look of the garden room, you can include cedar tiles.
+Untreated cedar shingles will last at least 20 years.
+You can extend the lifespan with treatment.

 A dwarf wall is the brickwork on which the garden room stands.
 We don't supply brickwork, but we prepare the frame depending on your choice.

 You can have different heights; 225mm, 450mm and 675mm.
 Consider whether you’re fitting electrical sockets and radiators.
-These features help decide which height you should pick.
-If you have existing walls we can accommodate the structure to suit.
+These factors often determine the best height.
+If you want a custom height, simply select custom and input the size.

-While we don't supply glazing, we do prepare the frame for the glass.
+While we don't supply glazing, we need to prepare the frame for the glass.
 The Glazing control allows you to choose which glazing method you’d prefer to use.
 These are:

 All glazing choices are direct glazing, meaning the glass sits straight into the frame.
-'Rebate and Bead' is the most subtle, as the main oak frame is visible from the outside of the garden room.
-The other two methods result in coverboards being visible from the outside.
+'Rebate and Bead' is the most subtle finish, leaving the main oak frame visible from the outside of the garden room.
+The other two methods result in visible coverboards from the outside.

 Glazing requires professional installation.
 Moisture movement causes the oak frame to shrink, so adequate sealing is necessary.
 Consult a professional, or if you’re unsure, call us and we can help.

 CAD is an abbreviation of 'Computer Aided Design'.
-With an order placed, we'll first make sure every measurement is exact.
+Once you place an order, we begin by making sure every measurement is exact.
 Once you've approved the CAD, we'll use this to build your garden room.
 Likewise, builders use CAD drawings to prepare footings and build the dwarf size wall.

-As oak specialists, we supply all of the oak components such as the frame and rafters for your garden room.
-Should you choose, you can add boarding, battens, roofing, doors and a glazing method.
+As oak specialists, we supply the oak frame and rafters for your garden room.
+Should you choose, you can add boarding, battens, roofing and doors.

-We don't supply brickwork.
-So make sure your dwarf wall and footings are in place before the kit form oak garden room arrives.
+Please note, we don't supply brickwork.
+So make sure your dwarf size wall and footings are in place before the kit form oak garden room arrives.

 Your garden room kit comes with a full timber roof with exquisitely exposed oak trusses and supporting rafters.

-You can choose to include cedar shingles.
-Untreated shingles last approx. 20 years and add to the natural warm aesthetic.
-Treated shingles are darker in colour, but the treatment adds an extra 5 years plus onto the lifespan.
+You can choose to include cedar shingles or BritMet tiles in your kit.
+Untreated shingles last upto 20 plus and add to the natural warm aesthetic.
+Treated shingles have a darker colour and usually add an extra 5 years or more of onto the shingles lifespan.

-Battens create a fixing point for the shingles.
-You can still include battens to your order yet source your own tiles or shingles.
-You can source other tiles from a standard builder's merchant.
+Battens are included if selected and provide a fixing point for the shingles or tiles.
+If you prefer, you can source your own tiles or shingles.
+Our oak frames can support the weight of slate tiles or any material of your choosing.
+You can source these tiles from a standard builder's merchant.

 Another common question is on guttering and insulation.
 It’s best to seek your builder's advice on this.
 Because each garden room is different, the needs vary depending on the specs of each garden room.
 A builder may also suggest further roofing materials to seal and make it watertight.

 Every building needs a solid foundation.
 A garden room is no different.
 Once you've approved the CAD drawing, the builder can inspect the desired location.
-Depending on the condition of the ground, each garden room may have different requirements.
+Depending on the condition of the ground, requirements may vary.
 We can provide a PDF guide outlining standard foundations so your builder can use it as a starting point.

 Garden rooms sit on a shallow course of bricks that are not provided in the kit.
-How high you want the brickwork hinges on you.
+How high you want the brickwork is up to you.

 Depending on the height of the brickwork, we cut the beams to match the overall size.
 Your builder can then work with the drawings, knowing that the oak frame will stand on top.

-Fixing rafters will require screwing in with stainless steel screws.
+You'll need to screw in the rafters and that's it.
 Some builders recommend hiring a genie lift for heavy lifting.
 These lifts carry the weight of oak beams, so joining is much more straightforward.

 Oak is a durable timber, so maintenance requirements are minimal.
-That said, there are tips and tricks, you can find ideas in the article 'Maintaining Your Oak Structure.'
+That said, there are tips and tricks you can use covered in the article 'Maintaining Your Oak Structure.'

 We use mortise and tenon joinery techniques for the main frame of an oak garden room.
 This technique holds the frame together using the provided oak dowels.
 To further increase stability, fix other pieces together using screws.